Man-looking-at-the-camera-through-a-magnifying-glass

 Are you writing for B2B or B2C customers?

-You’ll probably use different questions for B2B and B2C customers.
+The questions will vary for B2B and B2C customers.

 B2B customers are other businesses.
 Their purchasing decisions will likely be more logical and economical, with an emphasis on ROI.